Join as a Researcher

 If you are interested in applying to be an undergraduate research assistant, please download this application and follow the instructions.

 Graduate Student Researcher

 In order to be a graduate student researcher, one must be a graduate student enrolled in the Cognitive Science or Cognitive Neuroscience Ph.D. programs at UCI.
 For information about becoming a graduate student, please visit the UCI Cognitive Sciences Graduate Program website.
 When applying, choose Dr. Brewer as a professor with whom you are interested in working.
-The ideal candidate has a Bachelor's or Master's degree in Psychology or a related field, a minimum cumulative GPA of 3.0 (higher is better), exceptional scores on all aspects of the Graduate Records Examination (GRE), excellent math (particularly statistics), programming (particularly Matlab), and communication skills (fluent written and oral English), and a minimum of two years of research experience in a Psychology, Neurobiology, or Neuroscience research laboratory (particularly in human or primate perceptual systems).
+It is recommended to contact professors you are interested in working with prior to submitting your application.
+The ideal candidate has a Bachelor's or Master's degree in Psychology or a related field, a minimum cumulative GPA of 3.0, exceptional scores on all aspects of the Graduate Records Examination (GRE), excellent math (particularly statistics), programming (particularly Matlab), and communication skills (fluent written and oral English), and a minimum of two years of research experience in a Psychology, Neurobiology, or Neuroscience research laboratory (particularly in human or primate perceptual systems).